Cyberbot777/prompt-fractal/README.md

 - **Memory-Aware Refinement**: Iris recalls top-N similar prompts from past rewrites using vector search (pgvector) and builds contextual memory to guide new prompt improvements.
 - **Adaptive Self-Improvement**: As prompts are refined and saved, Iris improves future rewrites using accumulated knowledge — achieving higher clarity scores faster.
 - **Empirical Validation Framework**: Built-in debug and logging tools show step-by-step refinement passes, scores, and final output for transparency and testing.
+- **Chain-of-Thought Decomposition**: For complex or multi-part prompts, Iris invokes a custom Chain-of-Thought decomposer module that splits the prompt into subtasks, refines each subtask, then recomposes the results into a clean, coherent prompt.
+- **Automatic Complexity Detection**: Iris uses a lightweight signal-based heuristic to detect multi-phase or complex prompts (e.g., prompts containing phrases like "compare and contrast," "step-by-step," or multi-part lists) and route them through the Chain-of-Thought flow.

 ---